nicolekumquat/DataCleaning/README.md

 1. a ReadMe (this file)
 2. a script which performs analysis on the data to provide the mean of several measurements for each test subject & each activity performed by the subject (run_analysis.R)
 3. a file which explains the generated data (CodeBook.md)
+4. a file which lists the features that are included in the output data (Mean_Features.csv)
 4. the resultant data in a clean format (Mean_By_Activity_and_Subject.csv)

 Nicole Allen, 04/2016